michellelimsh/planet/README.md

 ## What's next for PlaNET

   - Utilise GNN to model and simulate trips to better understand and interpret consumer trip preferences
-  - Perform geospatial analysis on the transport network
+  - Perform more in-depth geospatial analysis on the transport network to uncover spatio-temporal travel patterns
   - Getting actual public transport trips data to analyse